 SAFE AS proudly supports non-profit organizations who are integral to helping our ski/snowboard communities be safer, more educated places for us to live happy, healthy lives.
-Through the success of SAFE AS events, SAFE AS has raised almost $20,000 over the past four years for these important organizations.
+Through the success of SAFE AS events, SAFE AS has raised $34,000 over the past six years for these important organizations.

 The Organizations that SAFE AS supports:

 The High Fives Foundation - The High Fives Non-Profit Foundation, based in Truckee, CA was founded by Roy Tuscany and became a 501c.3 in January 2009.
 The Tahoe based organization is dedicated to raising money and awareness for athletes that have suffered life-altering injury while pursuing their dream in the winter actions sports community.

 AIARE (The American Institute for Avalanche Research and Education) - AIARE develops and disseminates avalanche course materials to avalanche educations in the United States, South America and Europe.
 There are over 90 course providers and 300 instructors representing AIARE internationally.
 They are a 501c.3 non-profit educational organization operating as such since 1998.

 Northwest Avalanche Center – The Northwest Weather and Avalanche Center (NWAC) promotes safety by helping reduce the impacts of avalanches and adverse mountain weather on recreation, industry and transportation in Washington, and northern Oregon through data collection, mountain weather and avalanche forecasting and education.